-After allowed to cool hold top glass bulb under running water, and give it a vigorous shake to release the coffee from the bottom and filter.
-Rinse it free of grounds, and clean out the chamber.
+After allowed to cool hold the top glass bulb under running water and give it a vigorous shake to release the coffee from the bottom and filter.
+Rinse it free of grounds and clean out the chamber.
 Pull the filter chain to unset the hook.

 Rinse the filter thoroughly under running hot water.

-We recommend boiling the filter in a pot of water every few weeks to keep it clean.
+We recommend pacing the filter in a pot of boiling water every few weeks to keep it clean.